GonzaloMartinCano/UPTOYOU/README.md

 # UPTOYOU

-Marketplace to encourage local shopping and create a sustainable network
+Marketplace to create a sustainable network promoting local purchases